boyanio/angular-wasm/README.md

-# angular-wasm
+# Angular & WebAssembly
-A simple project showing how WebAssembly could be used in Angular 2+.
-The project includes some components and services to help this integration.
+A simple project showing how WebAssembly could be used in Angular 2+ in form of components and helper services.

 ## Prerequisites